 Saturn is the last of the Classical Planets

-, those bright wandering stars which our distant ancestors thousands of years ago tried to explain with stories of gods and heros.
+, those bright wandering stars which our distant ancestors thousands of years ago tried to explain with stories of gods and heroes.
 As the most distant of the five, it moves the slowest, shining with a dusty beige light.
 The Greeks and Romans recognised it as the leader of the Titans by its stately motion and it’s unassuming appearance.

 Saturn was the Roman name for Cronus, who was one of the Titans born to Uranus and Gaia, the embodiments of Heaven and Earth.
 Before the Titans, Gaia bore Uranus three one-eyed giants called Cyclops, and before them came three monstrous creatures with fifty heads and one hundred hands.
 Uranus hated these first monsters, and imprisoned each one beneath the surface of the Earth as they were born.
 Gaia was so enraged by this unfatherly behaviour that she begged her other children to help her change things.
 Only one of the Titans responded to her pleas: Cronus.
 Lying in wait for his father, he ambushed him and castrated him with a sickle.
 Having deposed his father, Saturn ascended to be the ruler of the universe for untold ages.
 But Uranus and Gaia had one final message for him: a prophesy that, as he had deposed his father, so would he be dethroned by one of his own children.

-So Cronus, or Saturn, developed a nasty habit of eating his children at birth to ensure that they could never grow up to fulfil the prophecy.
+So Cronus, or Saturn, developed a nasty habit of eating his children at birth to ensure that they could never grow up to fulfill the prophecy.
 After the birth and consumption of Vesta, Ceres, Juno, Neptune and Pluto, his wife (Rhea) decided she must save at least one of her offspring.
 So when Jupiter

 was born, she hid him on the island of Crete and wrapped his swaddling clothes around a rock.
 When Saturn came to devour his newest child, he snatched up the rock and swallowed it whole, not realising that he had been deceived.